Viincentt/investor/README.md

 A basic idea would be to invest in the S&P500.
 It is diversified, with a relatively high sharpe ratio, a steady growth over the last decades...
 But I am thinking I can do better than that, because being rich does **not** mean having a lot of money, being rich means having **more** money than others.

-So the first strategy is really simple, instead of investing into the top 500 US companies via the S&P500, I will pick the diversified financiel products myself and just invest in them regurlarly as I would do with the S&P500.
+So the first strategy is really simple, instead of investing into the top 500 US companies via the S&P500, I will pick the diversified financial products myself and just invest in them regurlarly as I would do with the S&P500.

 **AND NEVER SELL**.
-Actually I should invest on a monthly basis, but I should be able to count the number of times I sell with the fingers of one hand.
+Actually I should invest on a monthly basis but I should be able to count the number of times I sell with the fingers of one hand.
 That's it.

 I think that is the highest return I can get for the lowest maintenance and lowest stress.